hgyxbll/cheat/README.md

-If the compiler works like Microsoft C/C++ (commonly known as `cl.exe`) and defines either `__BASE_FILE__` or `__FILE__` wrong, then the test suite will be empty.
+If the compiler works like Microsoft C/C++ (commonly known as `cl.exe`) and defines either `__BASE_FILE__` or `__FILE__` wrong, then the test suite will be empty as long as it is not manually fed to the compiler.